 This rule will reopen tickets with Resolved status upon a reply from the ticket contact.

-This rule is triggered when the requester responds to a ticket.
+It is triggered when the requester responds to a ticket.
 If the ticket status is Resolved, the status will be changed to Open.

-This rule is triggered when the contact responds to a ticket.
+It is triggered when the contact responds to a ticket.
 If the ticket status is Resolved, the status will be changed to Open.

 Ticket created email (script)